lazypuff/DMF_in_DRP/PathDSP/README.md

 ## Details about each file and folder
 Please download everything below before running code.
 Thank you!
 ### Additional Data
-The data needed for training and predicting PathDSP in this study can be downloaded from:
+Due to limit file size requested by GitHub, some input date needs to be preprocessed to retrieve.
+Please see the "preprocess" folder for details.

-In this link, there are five .txt files named as: "pdsp_gdsc_common_xxxx.txt" or "ogdsc_xxxx.txt", where xxxx indicates the configuration (xxxx is left blank for 256-bit Morgan fingerprints).
+After preprocessing, there are 12 .txt files named as: "xxxx_wd.txt", "xxxx_nds1.txt", "xxxx_nds2.txt" or "xxxx_nds3.txt", where xxxx indicates the configuration (256b for 256-bit Morgan fingerprints; 512b for 512-bit Morgan fingerprints; 1024b for 1024-bit Morgan fingerprints; pbfp for PubChem fingerprints).
 ### Contained in GitHub
+#### preprocess
+This folder contains all codes that preprocess data and the output dataset needs to be used with the files under the "data" folder

 #### code
 This folder contain all the code needed to run PathDSP in this study.
 The main code is: FNNv2.py.